MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-over-quic.md

 1. Create a Windows Defender Firewall rule that inbound-enables TCP port 443 for the KDC Proxy service to receive authentication requests.
 1. Ensure that edge firewalls allow HTTPS on port 443 inbound to the file server.
-1. Apply the group policy and restart the Windows 11 device.
+1. Apply the group policy and restart the Windows client device.

 > [!NOTE]
 > Automatic configuration of the KDC Proxy will come later in the SMB over QUIC and these server steps will not be necessary.